In 2013, Disney's MagicBand revolutionized the theme park and resort industry.

 Allowing children to have their own wristbands for purchasing food and drinks, gives them a sense of independence.

-RFID technology allows parents to set spend limits, or remove the option for payments, leaving it solely as a key for room and locker access.
+RFID technology allows parents to set spending limits, or remove the option for payments, leaving it solely as a key for room and locker access.

 RFID systems also offer ways of increasing child safety.
 A parents' RFID wristband can be linked to their child's, preventing minors from gaining access to certain areas or leaving a perimeter without their parents.